nobleschools/google-as-template/README.md

      under "Change Project" and then click "Set Project".
 Hit "Confirm".
    - Close the dialog.
 You should be ready to execute.

+5. In order to run these scripts with the API, you'll need to use a "Deployment" in the newly created project.
+In the project (in the Drive folder):
+   - Go to Publish->Deploy as API executable...
+   - Copy the "Current API ID" value and replace the '' in settings/local_settings.yml next to 'API ID' with this value then hit close. _(This file is created by step 3.)_

 6. Run 'python google_as_manage.py check_creation' to see if everything is working.
 This should list out all of the files in the project folder.

+7. _Optional_: setup remote logging
+   - By default, all outputs are done via structlog to the console
+   - If you'd like to use a remote logger, get the hostname and port for your service (e.g. Papertrail)
+   - In settings.yml, under the log_settings key at the bottom:
+     - Change the remote_settings_na key to remote_settings
+     - change the values below remote_settings to reflect your hostname and port
+   - Change the local_level to an integer representing the desired logging intensity to console
+   - Run 'python google_as_manage.py test_logging' to see if you get five different outputs of different levels to your remote logger
 ---

 ## Apps Script tools